 Music Coordinator:

 Catherine Pate is a lifelong Anglican and former church planter, Catherine has been journeying with AbbeyChurch since 2016 when she moved to Victoria from Winnipeg.
-This past summer she joined others in the community in making a more intentional commitment to walk as a Companion of Emmaus and to be guided by its Rule of prayer, presence, and simplicity.
+She's been part of the Emmaus Community and is guided by its Rule of prayer, presence, and simplicity.
 She is honoured to be asked to share more formally in the worship leadership, and to co-create music alongside the gifted and gracious musicians who lift us up each week in song.

 Poet-in-Residence: